-- 1. Check whether the hostname specified is correct.
-If a mistake is found, specify the correct host name. - 2.
-Confirm that the node (hostname) is not stopped.
-If the node was stopped, start it. - 3.
-Execute the following operations on the node (hostname). - a.
-Check if the sfcfrmd daemon is operating by $\mathbf{ps}(1)$ command.
+1. Check whether the hostname specified is correct.
+If a mistake is found, specify the correct host name.

+- 2. On the node specified with the hostname, check whether the IP address of the hostname is correctly registered in host database (such as/etc/hosts).
+For details, see "11.2.2 Registering information in host database" in this manual. - 3.
+Confirm that the hostname is not stopped.
+If the node was stopped, start it. - 4.
+Execute the following operations on the hostname. - a.
+Check if the sfcfrmd daemon is operating by ps(1) command.
 An example is shown below.